AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Approach

-\textbf{Phrase Scoring.}\quad We use the phrase candidate $\mathcal{P}$ and prediction score function $s$ of the $\mathcal{M}_t$ to measure the importance score of each phrase $\mathbf{p}$ towards target entity $e$ by sampling and occlusion (\texttt{SOC}) algorithm. \texttt{SOC} is composed of two core methods: (1) \textit{input occlusion}, (2) \textit{context sampling}.
+\textbf{Phrase Scoring.}\quad Once we have the set of candidate phrases $\mathcal{P}$ for the given input instance $(x_i,y_i)$, we aim to measure the score of each of the candidate phrase $\mathbf{p}$ w.r.t the target entity $e$.
+We use the score function $s$ of the $\mathcal{M}_t$ to measure the importance score of each phrase $\mathbf{p}$.
+Here, we have two steps: (1) \textit{input occlusion}, (2) \textit{context sampling}.